abloomston/workwithme.guide-myguide/index.md

 - Come back to the topic later

 ## Pet Peeves
-Disclaimer: Not an exhaustive list and I reserve the right to add to it :P
+_I don't expect this list to change your actions—but it might help you better understand and empathize with my reactions.
+Not an exhaustive list and I reserve the right to add to it :P_
 - Avoidance/passive aggression
-- Trying to assume something and not asking indirectly
+- Trying to assume something and not asking directly
 - Interrupting people while someone is speaking
 - Not addressing conflict
 - Blatantly wasting food/resources
-- Just talk and no actions
+- Just talk and no action

+## Areas of Development
+- PHP
+- Tensorflow/Machine Learning
+- Android Development
+- React
+- GCP
+- Public speaking
+- Mentoring

+## Career Goals & Future Interests
+Every decision I make within my career and otherwise is as a result of my quest for financial security.
+I would like to retire early and enjoy life volunteering, traveling, and working when and how I want to and not because I have to.
+Until retirement, I have flirted with the idea of running a company or becoming a CTO.
+I am still on the road of discovery of what path will support my goal of financial security but also is fulfilling and makes me happy.

 ## Ask Me About
   - Ballroom dancing